payzeio/laravel-payze/README.md

     )->process();
 ```

+## Events

+Events are fired after successful or failed transactions.
+You can [define listeners](https://laravel.com/docs/8.x/events#defining-listeners) in your application in order to mark an order as paid, notify a customer or whatever you need.

+Both events have `$transaction` property.

+Paid Event: `PayzeIO\LaravelPayze\Events\PayzeTransactionPaid`

+Failed Event: `PayzeIO\LaravelPayze\Events\PayzeTransactionFailed`

 ## Relationships

 You can add `transactions` and `cards` relationships to your models with traits to easily access associated entries.